From Classical to Quantum Reinforcement Learning and Its Applications in Quantum Control: A Beginner's Tutorial: Terminology Alert: Part I

 In RL, we need to understand several key terms beyond the basics (agent, action, environment, goals, and rewards).
 These include policies, transition probabilities, state-value functions, action-value functions, episodes, trajectories, and discount factors.
 Let's explore each concept using a simple example.

 Consider a 1D grid with 9 cells (see Fig.~\ref{fig:grid_with_robot_and_wall}).
 Each cell in the grid is a state, hence there are 9 such states for the robot to be in.
 Let $\mathcal{S} = (s_{1}, s_{2}, .., s_{9})$ be the state set.
 Here, the \textbf{agent} is the \textbf{robot} and the \textbf{1D grid} is the \textbf{environment} with which the agent can interact.
-Further, state $s_5$ is defined to be the terminal state, i.e., the agent cannot cross it.
+There is no periodic boundary condition, so the agent cannot move from $s_1$ to $s_9$ and vice versa.
+Further, the state $s_5$ is defined to be the terminal state, i.e., the episode terminates, and no further transitions are allowed.

 Now that we have created an agent and the environment, it is time to introduce actions, goal, and reward system to achieve the goal.
 In the 1D grid environment, the agent in any state is allowed to take any of the two \textbf{actions} -- $\mathcal{A}$ = (\texttt{"right"}, \texttt{"left"}).
 Note that if the agent takes action \texttt{"left"} by being in state $s_{1}$ or action \texttt{"right"} in state $s_{9}$, the state is the same as the current state.
 The goal of the agent is to reach the terminal state $s_{5}$ following a policy (defined below).
 To determine which actions are preferable, we introduce a reward function that assigns a numerical reward or penalty to each action taken and its resulting outcome.
 Our objective is to encourage the agent to reach a terminal state as quickly as possible.
 Therefore, we can assign a negative reward (penalty) for actions that move the agent away from the goal or increase the time to reach it, and a positive reward for successfully completing the task.
 Additionally, we can define a cumulative reward over an entire trajectory (episode), and train the agent to maximize the total expected return--that is, the sum of rewards collected throughout the episode.
 Hence, the \textbf{reward system} is chosen such that the agent gets a reward of -1 for each step it takes toward any regular state, but receives +5 when it reaches the terminal (goal) state.